-For an athlete, keeping your electrolyte levels balanced is key for successful training and optimum performance.
+For an endurance athlete, keeping your electrolyte levels balanced is key for successful training and optimum performance.
 If your electrolytes levels are off, you could potentially compromise your workout, run, or race because of muscle fatigue or cramping.
-A balanced level of electrolytes are necessary for your digestive, cardiac, muscular and nervous systems to function properly.
+Balanced levels of electrolytes are necessary for your digestive, cardiac, muscular and nervous systems to function properly.

 Electrolytes are sodium (Na+), potassium (K+), calcium (Ca 2+), magnesium, (Mg 2+), chloride (Cl-), phosphate (PO4 2-), bicarbonate (HCO3-), and sulfate (SO4 2-).
 Sodium, potassium, magnesium and calcium are the four major electrolytes that maintain the body’s fluid balance.

 During a race or long run, if you rehydrate by drinking a lot of water which do not contain electrolytes, you may upset the balance of electrolytes in your bloodstream.
 This may lead to a dangerous condition called hyponatremia, where blood sodium levels drop too low.
 When this happens, your body's water levels rise, and your cells begin to swell.
 This swelling can cause many health problems, from mild to life-threatening.

 During the 2015 New York City Marathon, elite runner and Oiselle Team Voleé member, Allie Burdick suffered with symptoms of hyponatremia.
 Afterwards she realized her pre race routine and in-race hydration failed to include proper electrolytes.
 Her excessive water consumption nearly ended her NYC Marathon with a DNF.

 Sodium and other electrolytes assist rehydration during exercise in two ways.
 First, it increases the rate of fluid absorption from the gut into the bloodstream.
 And faster fluid absorption means faster hydration and less risk of dehydration.